cubesatlab/cubedos/README.md

   It is the "Hello, World" application of message passing!
 We use to to evaluate performance and as a base for other, more interesting programs.

++ src: The CubedOS source code repository.

 + STM32F4: This folder is old.
-I'm not sure what is in it!
+I'm not even sure what is in it!

-+ XDR2OS3: The CubedOS interface definition language (IDL) compiler.
-This tool converts a description of CubedOS messages into appropriate, provable SPARK packages.
-The IDL is an extended version of the eXternal Data Representation (XDR) standard described in RFC-4506.
-We call our extended XDR "modified" XDR, or MXDR.

-+ bench: Benchmark programs for measuring the performance of CubedOS.

-+ doc: The documentation of CubedOS.

-+ src: The CubedOS source code repository.

 + templates: Various templates to facilitate the construction of CubedOS applications.
 The developer can use these templates to simplify the programming of new applications, however